Chart Color Schemes

 The labour market performance in East Devonport lags significantly behind most other regions nationally

-East Devonport's workforce comprises white and blue-collar jobs across various sectors.
-The unemployment rate was 7.2% in June 2025, with an estimated employment growth of 3.0% over the past year.
+East Devonport has a balanced workforce with diverse sector representation.
+As of June 2025, its unemployment rate is 7.2%, with an estimated employment growth of 3.0% over the past year.

-However, education & training was under-represented, at 5.1% compared to Rest of Tas.'s 8.8%.
-Employment opportunities appeared limited locally, as indicated by Census data on working population versus resident population.
-From June 2024 to June 2025, employment increased by 3.0%, while labour force grew by 2.1%, reducing the unemployment rate by 0.8 percentage points.
-In contrast, Rest of Tas. saw employment decline by 0.5% and labour force decline by 0.6%.
-State-level data from Sep-25 showed TAS employment growth of 0.77% year-on-year, adding 1170 jobs, with a state unemployment rate of 4.3%, outperforming the national average of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to East Devonport's employment mix suggested local growth of approximately 5.8% over five years and 12.6% over ten years, though this is a simplified extrapolation for illustrative purposes.
+However, education & training is under-represented at 5.1%, compared to Rest of Tas.'s 8.8%.
+Employment opportunities locally appear limited, as indicated by Census data.
+Over the year to June 2025, employment increased by 3.0% while labour force grew by 2.1%, reducing unemployment by 0.8 percentage points.
+National employment forecasts from Jobs and Skills Australia, May 2025, project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to East Devonport's employment mix suggests local growth of approximately 5.8% over five years and 12.6% over ten years.

 Frequently Asked Questions - Employment